djbpitt/repertorium/app/scratch/full-text.md

 4. Use the keyword analyzer ("kw") to look up the full and exact Bulgarian titles in the primary corpus files.

+Alternatively, skip the Lucene keyword analyzer and use a range index with an equality check to match full and exact titles.

 **Disadvantage and work-around:** No keyword highlighting because 1) the lookup in the primary corpus documents is by Bulgarian title even when the user might have entered English or Russian words, and 2) that lookup is by the keyword analyzer,